Nice to meet you.

 In business, just as in life, it is not the situation but the way you respond that matters.

-The macroeconomic environment that we may be operating our business in, can be conducive or not-so but that should not prevent us from strategizing the best approach towards growth and expansion.
+The macroeconomic environment in which we may be operating our business can be conducive or unfavorable, but that should not prevent us from strategizing the best approach to growth and expansion.

-Most SMEs have their fingers on the pulse of the market and know the markets that they operate in better than someone with a 9 to 5 job.
-Market knowledge (in terms of liquidity, demand conditions, and so on) when combined with anticipated monetary or fiscal policy can help us SME owners formulate effective strategies to optimize growth.
+Most SMEs have their fingers on the pulse of the market and know the markets that they operate in better than someone with a 9-to-5 job.
+Market knowledge (in terms of liquidity, demand conditions, and so on), when combined with anticipated monetary or fiscal policy, can help SME owners formulate effective strategies to optimize growth.

 Thus, closely watching the Central Bank policy rate action and fiscal policy on taxation can be crucial to making the most of today but should also govern our strategies for tomorrow.